 - The Share Purchase Agreement was signed on November 20, 2020 between Genius Group Ltd and the owner of E-Square, Lilian Magdalena Niemann, for the purchase of 100% of the shares in E-Squared Education Enterprises (Pty) Ltd. - > The purchase price is ZAR10 million (approximately US\$0.66 million). - The payment will be 100% in cash, with ZAR6.4 million (US\$US\$0.42 million) paid on the closing data and ZAR3.6 million (US\$0.24 million) paid within 6 months of the closing date.. - The share purchase includes all rights, title, interest and benefits appertaining to the company, including all contracts, intellectual property, goodwill and ongoing operations, all assets and liabilities on the balance sheet as at the date of the acquisition. - Both parties have provided various representations, warranties and indemnifications as part of the agreement. - The closing date of the agreement is on the date of the IPO.
 The seller has a set of deliverables to deliver on closing.
-These are currently prepared and in good order. - An extending letter was signed on September 30, 2021 to extend the latest closing date to December 31, 2021. - An extending letter was signed on December 17, 2021 to extend the terms of the agreement to March 31, 2022.
+These are currently prepared and in good order. - An extending letter was signed on September 30, 2021 to extend the latest closing date to December 31, 2021. - An extending letter was signed on December 17, 2021 to extend the terms of the agreement to March 31, 2022. - > An extending letter was signed on March 24, 2022 to extend the terms of the agreement to June 30, 2022.

 University of Antelope Valley (UAV) is one of the four IPO Acquisitions.
 UAV is an accredited university based on a 10-acre campus in Lancaster, California.
 It offers career-focused on-campus and online programs at the master's, bachelor's and associate degree level, as well as certificate and continuing education programs in several high-demand sectors.
-In March 2021, Genius Group Ltd signed a definitive agreement to acquire 100% of the voting equity interest of University of Antelope Valley for \$30 million of purchase consideration, including \$6 million of Genius Group Ltd ordinary shares and \$24 million of cash.
+In March 2021, Genius Group Ltd signed a definitive agreement to acquire 100% of the voting equity interest of University of Antelope Valley for \$30 million of purchase consideration, including \$6 million of Genius Group Ltd ordinary shares, \$6.5 million of cash and \$17.5 million note payable.
 The number of our ordinary shares issuable in connection with the acquisition of University of Antelope Valley is based on an assumed price per share of \$5.81 for our initial public offering which was determined when we entered into the agreement, but the actual number of our ordinary shares issued to the University of Antelope Valley will be based on the actual price per share in this offering.
 For example, the following illustrates the potential difference in shares issuable based on the actual price per share in this offering:

-Share Price \$ 5.81 \$ 5.50 \$ 5.
-00 \$ 6.00 Share Consideration \$6,000 ),000 \$6,0 00,000 \$6,000,0 00 \$6,00 00,000 Number of Shares 1,032 2,702 1,0 90,909 1,200,0 00 1,00 00,000
+Share Price \$ 5.81 \$ 5.50 \$ 5.00 \$ 6.00 Share Consideration \$6,00 0,000 \$6,00 00,000 \$6,00 0,000 \$6,00 00,000 Number of Shares 1,03 2,702 1,09 90,909 1,20 0,000 1,00 00,000